 We must not shy away from the fact that art is a mirror of the society.

 These things produced as content in our creative works are part of what has already been there in the society.

 And because art is about creating something people can relate with, our creatives key into it.

 Artists are entrepreneurs too.
-Instead of condemning them for putting their money where their mouth is, we should talk about all hands coming together to reevaluate our value system so we can create content suitable for a sane society.
+Instead of condemning them for putting their money where their mouth is, we should talk about coming together to reevaluate our value system so we can create content that’s suitable for a sane society.